fluid-cloudnative/fluid/docs/en/samples/juicefs_runtime.md

         low: "0.1"
 EOF
 ```

-> Note: The smallest unit of quota in JuiceFS is the MiB
+> Note: The smallest unit of `quota` in JuiceFS is the MiB

-**Create JuiceFSRuntime**
+**Create `JuiceFSRuntime`**

 ```shell
 $ kubectl create -f runtime.yaml
 juicefsruntime.data.fluid.io/jfsdemo created
 ```

-**Check JuiceFSRuntime**
+**Check `JuiceFSRuntime`**
 ```shell
 $ kubectl get juicefsruntime
 NAME      AGE
 jfsdemo   34s
 ```

-Wait a while for the various components of JuiceFSRuntime to start smoothly, and you will see status similar to the following:
+Wait a while for the various components of `JuiceFSRuntime` to start smoothly, and you will see status similar to the following:

 ```shell
 $ kubectl get po |grep jfs
 jfsdemo-worker-mjplw                                           1/1     Running   0          4m2s
 ```

-JuiceFSRuntime does not have master, but the Fuse component implements lazy startup and will be created when the pod is used.
+`JuiceFSRuntime` does not have master, but the FUSE component implements lazy startup and will be created when the pod is used.

 ```shell
 $ kubectl get juicefsruntime jfsdemo